UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Trash and Recycling: Your local municipal or private waste collection services that ensure safe and sanitary garbage disposal.

-Average Monthly Cost of Utilities in the US
+Average Utility Bill Costs in the US

 Infographic comparing US utility costs: apartments ($185-$285/mo) vs houses ($325-$480/mo).